-The 2021 program application will be available on March 15, 2021, and will close May 21, 2021, at 11:59 p.m.
+The 2022 program application will be available starting Jan.
+14, 2022, and will close March 31, 2022, at 11:59 p.m.
 Pacific.
 Applications should be submitted on behalf of the full organization, not individual departments or affiliated practice sites.
 View the guidelines (PDF) or watch a recording of the 2022 informational webinar to learn more.

 - Provide a roadmap for health system leaders interested in implementing programs and policies that actively support well-being.